robrobbins/I/README.md

 the *demaximize* flag to true when you are ready to move to production.

 ###Don't Ask Me
-Try the included test-page example for yourself
+Try the included test-page example for yourself.

 ##Not So Quick And Dirty Pt.2